top of page

 1 Cor.
 3:11 (ESV) For no one can lay a foundation other than that which is laid, which is Jesus Christ.

-Yet, despite these proofs, there are still men in the churches today who have appointed themselves the position, supposedly, the role of leader of God’s Church!
+Yet, despite these proofs, there are still men in the churches today who have appointed themselves to the position, supposedly, the role of leader of God’s Church!
 This opposes Christ, who commands us not to be called leader(s).

 Mat 23:8-11 LITV But do not you be called Rabbi, for One is your Leader, the Christ, and you are all brothers.
 (9) And call no one your father on earth, for One is your Father, the One in Heaven.
 (10) Nor be called leaders, for One is your Leader, the Christ.
 (11) But the greater of you shall be your servant.

-It is important that we do not turn a deaf ear to the words of Christ, urging us to follow him (Matthew 4:19, 8:22, 10:38, 16:24, 19:21).
+We must not ignore Christ's words urging us to follow him (Matt.
+4:19, 8:22, 10:38, 16:24, 19:21).

 (9) Wanting to Be a Leader in the Early Church